LukeGrahamLandry/franca/devlog.md

   (maybe should rethink my & syntax then too...). only sad thing is now if you define one inline as a function return, you have to wrap in brackets because the lhs of an assignment could be a macro call so the parser complains. i think its not actaully ambigous but threading the context through seems a bit yucky. idk.
+- made !size_of just be a compiler ffi function, i was already using it through a function wrapper anyway but now that doesn't have to be pointlessly specialized. it does mean you have to explicitly '::' it if you want it to be const known because I don't have auto folding yet.
+- hack fix to ""!type not being Slice$i64, since constants are lazy now, just have the parser emit casts to a fixed identifier. sad that its 4 ast nodes for a string constant now (5k extra nodes in full test, ~2%, yikes) but its much less cringe than the old system where you had to manually do the cast or write a bunch of overloads. there was something weird about @as not resetting the type when I set the values to the expr which made it the unique type from rust String ffi.

 (PLAN)
 eventually want to unify the different ways of doing @enum and maybe make the sytax be a block isntead of a pattern.